D-3 (video)

-D-3 is an uncompressed composite digital video videocassette format invented at NHK and introduced commercially by Panasonic.
+D-3 is an uncompressed composite digital video format invented at NHK and introduced commercially by Panasonic.
 It was launched in 1991 to compete with Ampex's D-2.

+Overview

 D-3 uses half-inch metal particle tape at 83.88 mm/s (compare to D-2's 19 mm and 131.7 mm/s).
 Like D-2, the composite video signal is sampled at four times the color subcarrier frequency, with eight bits per sample.
 Four channels of 48 kHz 16–20 bit PCM audio, and other ancillary data, are inserted during the vertical blanking interval.
 The aggregate net (error corrected) bitrate of the format is 143 Mbit/s, and because the codec is lossless, it has been used in data applications.